Esri/arcgis-maps-sdk-kotlin-samples/analyze-hotspots/README.md

 ## Additional information

-This sample uses the GeoCompose Toolkit module to be able to implement a Composable MapView.
+This sample uses the GeoViewCompose Toolkit module to be able to implement a Composable MapView.

 ## Tags

-analysis, density, geocompose, geoprocessing, hot spots, hotspots, toolkit
+analysis, density, geoviewcompose, geoprocessing, hot spots, hotspots, toolkit